zilliztech/GPTCache/README.md

 **Note**:

-- You can quickly try GPT cache and put it into a production environment without heavy development.
+- You can quickly try GPTCache and put it into a production environment without heavy development.
 However, please note that the repository is still under heavy development.
 - By default, only a limited number of libraries are installed to support the basic cache functionalities.
 When you need to use additional features, the related libraries will be **automatically installed**.
 - Make sure that the Python version is **3.8.1 or higher**, check: `python --version`
 - If you encounter issues installing a library due to a low pip version, run: `python -m pip install --upgrade pip`.